Delegate requests to sub-tables

 kind: SERVICE

-2. Create the root route table to delegate requests based on individual route specificity.
-In this example root table, requests to the myapp.global.svc.cluster.local host are matched against the list of all routes in sub-tables with the table: myapp label, sorted by specificity.
+3. Create the parent route table to delegate requests based on individual route specificity.
+In this example parent table, requests to the myapp.global.svc.cluster.local host are matched against the list of all routes in sub-tables with the table: myapp label, sorted by specificity.
 The request is matched to the most specific route.
 Note that you can also specify the sub-table names instead of the label by using the routeTables.name field.

 kubectl apply --context $REMOTE_CONTEXT1 -n global -f- <<EOF